insights-by-lisa/Data-analytics-bootcamp/Week_3_SQL_and_Database_Design/README.md

 ![Retail Database ER Diagram](ER_Diagram_Retail_DB.png)

-&nbsp; - This design supports the core operations of the business by enabling:
+- This design supports the core operations of the business by enabling:

-&nbsp;     - Efficient **inventory management** to track products and stock levels
+    - Efficient **inventory management** to track products and stock levels
-&nbsp;     - Recording and analysing **sales transactions**
+    - Recording and analysing **sales transactions**
-&nbsp;     - Maintaining a **customer loyalty program** with secure and organised data
+    - Maintaining a **customer loyalty program**

 \- **SQL Implementation**